mendix/docs/content/howto/mobile/deploying-native-app.md

 This how-to will teach you how to go from a blank slate to an app running on a device.

 The Mendix Native Mobile Builder is the UI tool to set up and build your Mendix Native Mobile Apps.
-It is directly accessible in Mendix Studio Pro v8.15 and above versions for all projects with a native mobile navigation profile.
+It is directly accessible in Mendix Studio Pro v8.15 and above for all projects with a native mobile navigation profile.

 ## 2 Prerequisites {#prerequisites}

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Mendix Studio Pro 8.15 or later installed using the online installer.
+* Mendix Studio Pro v8.15 and above installed using the online installer.
 The offline installer does not include the Mendix Native Mobile Builder dependency.
 * Read [How to Get Started with Native Mobile](/howto/mobile/getting-started-with-native-mobile) to see how to create, style and debug an application with Mendix Studio Pro
 * Deploy your native mobile app to the cloud via Studio Pro and have the cloud address of your deployed application available
 * A [GitHub](https://github.com/) account.